-In mirroring, each symbol of data is coded independent of the others.
-This is less space efficient than encoding multiple data symbols together.
+In mirroring, each symbol of data is coded independently of the others.
+This is less space-efficient than encoding multiple data symbols together.

 So, if we store X, Y, and X + Y, any symbol is recoverable from the other two.
 This method of encoding supports a single failure.